javascript-tutorial/en.javascript.info/3-frames-and-windows/03-cross-window-communication/article.md

 ## Iframe: wrong document pitfall

 When an iframe comes from the same origin, and we may access its  `document`, there's a pitfall.
-It's not related to cross-domain things, but important to know.
+It's not related to cross-origin things, but important to know.

 Upon its creation an iframe immediately has a document.
 But that document is different from the one that loads into it!